-Once again, he pursues his vision of a natural element: water.
-Mes tripes sont des poissons d’argent (“My Guts Are Silverfish”) hangs high above a swimming pool housed in a late 1960s-era building, which visitors discover from the bleachers, while swimmers contemplate it above their heads.
+Mes tripes sont des poissons d’argent (“My guts are silverfish”) hangs high above an indoor swimming pool built in the late 60s.
+Visitors discover it from the bleachers, while swimmers contemplate it over their heads.